Latifa-Sikder-Bristy/Problem-Solving-Beginner-Stage/README.md

 # Problem-Solving-Beginning-Stage
 Here I write some of basic and fundamental problem solutions.
-This warmup is fun to do and help me to improve my logical and analytical thinking.
+This is a warmup session which help me to improve my logical and analytical thinking.